-1938, Romania: at 70, a professor of language and philosophy, Dominic Matei, contemplates suicide: the love of his life is dead, and he remains unable to complete his life's work on the origins of language.
-Then, he's struck by lightning.
+Christmas Eve, 1937, Piatra Neamt, Romania: Dominic Matei, a 70-year-old professor, contemplates suicide.
+The love of his life is dead, and he remains unable to complete his life's work on the origins of language.
+On April 24th 1938, Easter Sunday, he takes a train to Bucharest to kill himself, but suddenly he's struck by lightning.
 After a slow recovery, he miraculously grows younger and gains superhuman powers.
 WWII breaks out and Romania's fascist dictator Ion Antonescu cooperates with Adolf Hitler.
-Matei must escape to Switzerland, because Nazi scientists want to use his powers...Some years later, he meets a young woman who has her own passage through a lightning storm.
+Matei must escape to Switzerland, because Nazi scientists want to use his powers...Some years later, he meets a woman who has her own passage through a lightning storm.
 Not only does Dominic find love again, but her new abilities hold the key to his research...Coppola's adaptation of Mircea Eliade's surreal novella is a mysterious, romantic, melancholic and humorous journey to the outer limits of space, time and identity.
 Dreams become reality and reality feels like a dream...Written by

 9 of 15 people found this review helpful.

 Was this review helpful to you?

 | Report this